 If the delay event occurs before, on or after the date for practical completion, the list of qualifying causes is narrower – but still relatively broad.

 - the principal's employees, consultants, other contractors or agents

-- quantities of work being greater than the quantities in the bill of quantities or as stated in the Annexure (other than a variation);
+- a quantity of work being greater than the quantities in the bill of quantities or as stated in the Annexure (other than a variation);

 - repudiation or abandonment by a nominated subcontractor;

-- directions by municipal, public or statutory authorities but not where the direction arose from a failure of the contractor to comply with the requirements of Commonwealth or State or Territory legislation, regulations, ordinances, orders, or directions by statutory authorities (see clause 14.1);
+- a direction by a municipal, public or statutory authority but not where the direction arose from a failure of the contractor to comply with the requirements of Commonwealth or State or Territory legislation, regulations, ordinances, orders, or directions by statutory authorities (see clause 14.1);

-- delays by municipal, public or statutory authorities not caused by the contractor;
+- a delay by a municipal, public or statutory authority not caused by the contractor;

-- claims in respect of the right of the principal to construct the work under the contract on the site (see clause 17.1(v));
+- a claim in respect of the right of the principal to construct the work under the contract on the site (see clause 17.1(v));

 - any breach of contract by the principal; and